 According to 2015-2019 ACS estimates, the central area and outer edges of Ceres contained the highest percentage of non-white residents, as shown in [Figure A-16](#).
+[Figure A-17](#) illustrates the predominant population in Stanislaus County.
 The entirety of the city has a predominant Hispanic/Latino majority population, as illustrated in [Figure A-18](#).
 Census Tract 31, located west of Crows Landing Road, and Census Tracts 26.03 and 30.03, located east of North Central Avenue, had the lowest percentage of total non-white populations in the city.